Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Background and Motivation

 {\bf Evaluated LLMs.} Our evaluation covers two complementary lines of models.
 First, we include industry-leading, general-purpose LLMs (e.g., GPT-5, Claude-Sonnet-4, Gemini-2.5), which represent state-of-the-art reasoning capabilities across domains.
 Second, we evaluate on open-source or API-accessible cybersecurity-specialized models (e.g., SecGPT \citep{SecGPT}, DeepHat \citep{DeepHat}), which are adapted to security operations through domain-specific training and curated CTI corpora.
 Investigating their performance gaps provides insights of vulnerabilities that cannot be fully addressed by either large-scale pretraining or cybersecurity-specialized adaptation.
 Appendix \ref{app:model-version} details all evaluated model and their versions.

-\textbf{Model-specific Gap.} Across extensive evaluations on a broad range of CTI tasks (detailed introductions in \ref{app:task-desc}), Table \ref{tab:eval} shows model-specific gaps: general-purpose LLMs dominate understanding-heavy and synthesis tasks (e.g., populating attack graphs), while the best cyber-specialized agents may outstand on semantic-driven or operational outputs (e.g., patch recommendation).
+\textbf{Model-specific Gap.} Across extensive evaluations on a broad range of CTI tasks (detailed introductions in \ref{app:task-desc}), Table \ref{tab:eval} shows model-specific gaps: general-purpose LLMs dominate understanding-heavy and synthesis tasks (e.g., populating attack graphs), while the best cyber-specialized agents may stand out on semantic-driven or operational outputs (e.g., patch recommendation).
 In contextualization, general models post sizable wins, e.g., \emph{Affected Systems} F1 peaks at $\sim$0.82–0.88 versus $\sim$0.55–0.56 for most cyber agents; \emph{Source Reliability} AUC tops out at $\sim$0.91 versus a best cyber score of $\sim$0.74, which reflects constrained long-context retrieval and instruction-following that also present in text generation tasks such as \emph{Threat Report Alignment} and \emph{Event Timeline}.
 In attribution and forecasting, the trend largely holds: general LLMs lead \emph{Threat Actor Linking} (Acc up to $\sim$0.89) and \emph{Exploit Likelihood} (AUC up to $\sim$0.86).
-Notably, targeted domain tuning can flip certain edges: a top cyber agent outperforms on \emph{Infrastructure Reuse} (F1 $\sim$0.75 vs $\sim$0.68 best general), and cyber models consistently beat generals on operational ranking/classification such as \emph{Countermeasure Ranking} (NDCG $\sim$0.62–0.63 vs $\sim$0.57–0.59), suggesting influences from environmental (enterprise) contexts.
-Performance among cyber agents is also more uneven (e.g., low F1 on \emph{False Flag Detection} for some models), indicating sensitivity to the quality and coverage of training (or retrieving) evidence.
+Notably, targeted domain tuning can flip certain edges: a top cyber agent outperforms on \emph{Infrastructure Reuse} (F1 $\sim$0.75 vs $\sim$0.68 best general), and cyber models consistently outperform general LLMs on operational ranking/classification such as \emph{Countermeasure Ranking} (NDCG $\sim$0.62–0.63 vs $\sim$0.57–0.59), suggesting influences from environmental (enterprise) contexts.
+Performance among cyber agents is also more uneven (e.g., low F1 on \emph{False Flag Detection} for some models), implying sensitivity to the quality and coverage of training data.

 {\bf Universal Gap.} We also observed universal gaps among all models: limited IOC normalization and CVE linking under obfuscation, inconsistent TTP extraction across retrieval-augmented reasoning, and weak temporal coherence in timelines/escalation forecasts.
 We also observe shallow reliance on real-world evidence in report alignment (low BLEU) and format errors in ticket/playbook generation.
 These deficiencies present with both larger online models (e.g., GPT-5) and cyber-specific agents, implying inherent limitations that may be triggered by the nature of the threat landscape.